huntdatacenter/docs/docs/administer-science/get-going/data-space.md

 ### 4. Download and complete the data space order

-- Download the "[Data space order](/administer-science/agreements/downloads/#data-space-order)" on your local machine (right click on the link and select "Save Link As...")
+- Download the "[Data space order](/administer-science/agreements/downloads/#data-space-order)" on your local computer (right click on the link and select "Save Link As...")
-- Open the PDF on your local machine and (i) open in an PDF-editor and complete the fields digitally, or (ii) print on paper and complete the fields by hand.
+- Open the PDF on your local computer and (i) open in an PDF-editor and complete the fields digitally, or (ii) print on paper and complete the fields by hand.
 The "Clarification of the form fields" includes a field by field descriptions of the order.
 - Add your own signature, save the PDF and forward the document to your services center leader for co-signature.
 - [Contact us](/contact) if you need help to identify the service center leader for your organization.

 ### 5. Download and complete the invoice profile

-- Download the "[Invoice profile](/administer-science/agreements/downloads/#invoice-profile)" on your local machine (right click on the link and select "Save Link As...")
+- Download the "[Invoice profile](/administer-science/agreements/downloads/#invoice-profile)" on your local computer (right click on the link and select "Save Link As...")
-- Open the PDF on your local machine and (i) open in an PDF-editor and complete the fields digitally, or (ii) print on paper and complete the fields by hand.
+- Open the PDF on your local computer and (i) open in an PDF-editor and complete the fields digitally, or (ii) print on paper and complete the fields by hand.
 The "Clarification of the form fields" includes a field by field descriptions of the profile.
 - Add your own signature, save the PDF.

 ### 6. Place your data space order